-You’ve just found a half-open bottle of fish sauce.
-You bought it, used a few times, and put it into storage.
-Now a few months have passed, and you’re not quite sure if you can still use it.
+You bought a bottle of fish sauce, used it a few times, and put it in storage.
+Now a few months have passed, and you’re not sure if you can still use it.
 Does fish sauce go bad?

 How to Store Fish Sauce